vkrepkiy/vsc-text-tokenizer/README.md

 ## Limitations

 I'm trying to improve this extension in my free time, but still there is much to do.
-The most important limitations are caused by the fact that now this extension relies on **RegExps** to detect tokens on a **single line**, so:
+The most important limitation is caused by the fact that now this extension relies on **RegExps**, so:

-- it can't detect multiline wrapped tokens even if such regexps are provided;
-- it can't detect dynamic tokens like `errors.${key}` as it is not relying on any language server.
+- it can't detect dynamic tokens like `errors.${key}` (language server implementation PR would be welcome).